genelet/godbi/README.md

     Sortby string `json:"sortby,omitempty"` // optional column to sort, only applied to the first table }
 ```
-The tables in _CurrentTables_ should be placed with corrent orders.
+The tables in _CurrentTables_ should be arranged with correct orders.
 To output the SQL string, use
 ```
 func TableString(tables []*Table) string
 ```